CrunchyData/postgres-operator/hugo/content/Upgrade/upgrade40to41.md

     pgo upgrade <clustername> --ccp-image-tag=<imagetag>

--- pvc's are still out there.

-Once the minor upgrade is done you can scale your cluster back to the previous number of replicas:
+Once the minor upgrade is done you can scale your cluster back to the previous number of replicas, for example:

     pgo scale <clustername> --replica-count=2